ShivangAgr/certgen/README.md

 8. (Optional) You can modify settings related to saving the certificate in PDF format.
 9. Return to Photoshop and run the script from ***Menu > foo > bar > Run Script > Select this script***.
 10. Done!

-## Roadmap

-1. Add a sample photoshop document as template (https://github.com/virresh/CertificateScript).
-2. Modify script to restore template's original text at end of script.
-3. Add a user-friendly way to input the names.
-4. Add a user-friendly way to alter output format and settings.

 ## Inspiration